a20351766/udo.1.4.0/docs/source/whatis.md

 might explore approaches that restrict the distribution of confidential information exclusively to authorized nodes.

-Hyperledger Fabric, being a permissioned platform, enables confidentiality through its channel architecture.
-Basically, participants on a Fabric network can establish a "channel" between the subset of participants that should be granted visibility to a particular set of transactions.
+Hyperledger UDO, being a permissioned platform, enables confidentiality through its channel architecture.
+Basically, participants on a UDO network can establish a "channel" between the subset of participants that should be granted visibility to a particular set of transactions.
 Think of this as a network overlay.
 Thus, only those nodes that participate in a channel have access to the smart contract (chaincode) and data transacted, preserving the privacy and confidentiality of both.

-To improve upon its privacy and confidentiality capabilities, Fabric has added support for [private data](./private-data/private-data.html) and is working on zero knowledge proofs (ZKP) available in the future.
+To improve upon its privacy and confidentiality capabilities, UDO has added support for [private data](./private-data/private-data.html) and is working on zero knowledge proofs (ZKP) available in the future.
 More on this as it becomes available.